Frequently Asked Questions

 A: Registrations may be transferred to another individual for no fee if the request is submitted by October 31, 2020.
 Registration transfers will not be allowed after that date.
 Transfer requests can be emailed to firstname.lastname@example.org and need to include the original registration confirmation along with the name and contact information of the new person who is being registered.

 Q: I am unable to attend Conference but would like Conference materials.
 How do I obtain the Conference materials if I am not an attendee?

-A: All materials (e.g. PowerPoints, cases, pleadings) provided at Conference or made available to attendees on the Whova Conference App, along with recordings available for 90 days after the Conference.
+A: All materials (e.g. PowerPoints, cases, pleadings) provided at Conference or made available to attendees on the Whova Conference App.
 If you are a paid attendee but simply cannot attend you will still have access to the materials through this App.
 If you are not a paid attendee we cannot provide you the materials.